arterm-sedov/docker-tutorial/README.md

 1. Add the following Docker image configuration in the `Dockerfile`:

     ```dockerfile
-    # Use the base Python image from the Docker hub
+    # Use the base Python image from the Docker Hub
     FROM python:3.9

     # Set the working directory of the Docker container to '/app'.